taehyeon96/lNLPl-TextAugmentation_BERT/README.md

 * For prepare a jupyter file, clone or download file in this repository.

-* Prepare the L2 Datasets and match data format
+* Prepare the L2-Datasets and match data format
   - .tsv file
   - labeling : "Description"
   - [train || dev || test] -> (train+dev) : test = 7.5 : 2.5
+  - Put the train.tsv, dev.tsv, test.tsv in the folder (Datasets/L2/)
+  - Split each of the .tsv files and put them in each folder (Datasets/L2/exp_{i}_10,  i=[0:14])

 * To run data augmentation experiment for a given dataset, run "bash" script in scripts folder.
 For example, to run data augmentation on L2 dataset,
+  - run "    .ipynb"

 .